Collections

 // ➔ ["List", ["List", 0, 1, 2], ["List", 1, 2, 3]]

-An infinite collection of the same element.
+An infinite list of the same element.

 Note: ["Repeat", n]